carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 > {: .solution}
 {: .challenge}

+> ## Even More Options
+>
+> There are many more options, besides `-it` that can be used with the `docker run`
+> command!
+A few of them will be covered in [later episodes](/05b-advanced-containers)
+> and we'll share two more common ones here:
+>
+> * `--rm`: this option guarantees that any running container is completely
+> removed from your computer after the container is stopped.
+Without this option,
+> Docker actually keeps the "stopped" container around, which you'll see in a later
+> episode.
+Note that this option doesn't impact the container *images* that you've pulled,
+> just running instances of containers.
+>
+> * `--name=`: By default, Docker assigns a random name and ID number to each container
+> instance that you run on your computer.
+If you want to be able to more easily refer
+> to a specific running container, you can assign it a name using this option.
+>
+{: .callout}

 ## Conclusion

 So far, we've seen how to download Docker images, use them to run commands inside